CGIAR Sustainable Farming Program deploying scientific tools to ensure food security from pests and disease

 - Impact Area

-Nairobi, 6 June 2025 – World Pest Day is observed on June 6th to raise awareness about the impact of pests on human health, food, and the environment, and the role of R&D to combat pests.
+Nairobi, 6 June 2025 (IITA) – World Pest Day is observed on June 6th to raise awareness about the impact of pests on human health, food, and the environment and the role of R&D in combating pests.

-Plant pests and diseases cause up to 40 percent of crop losses annually, amounting to approximately US$220 billion, disproportionately affecting Low- and Middle-Income Countries (LMIC) farmers.
-Climate change, trade, and agricultural intensification are driving the increased outbreaks of pests and diseases.
+Plant pests and diseases cause up to 40 percent of crop losses annually, amounting to around US$220 billion, disproportionately affecting Low- and Middle-Income Countries (LMICs) farmers.
+Climate change, transboundary trade, and agricultural intensification are driving the increased outbreaks of pests and diseases.

-To combat the threat of plant pests and diseases, the Sustainable Farming Program (SFP) is boosting investment in accessible diagnostic tools, strengthening surveillance programmes and promoting integrated pest management (IPM).
+To combat the threat of plant pests and diseases, the CGIAR’s Sustainable Farming Program (SFP) is boosting investment in accessible diagnostic tools, strengthening surveillance programmes, and promoting inclusive and eco-friendly integrated pest management (IPM) solutions.

-Dr. Kumar noted that simultaneous efforts have focused on assessing the impact of climate change on pests using tools such as Insect Life Cycle Modeling (ILCYM).
-The SFP program also has a biorisk management facility to strengthen West Africa regional capacity to combat pests.
+Dr. Jan Kreuze, Leader of Regenerative Agriculture at the International Potato Center (CIP), noted that simultaneous efforts have focused on assessing the impact of climate change on pests using tools such as Insect Life Cycle Modeling (ILCYM).

-The survey found that banana/plantain, maize, potato, and rice were the crops most targeted for pest and disease surveillance efforts.
+The survey also found that banana/plantain, cassava, maize, potato, wheat, and rice were the most targeted crops for pest and disease surveillance efforts.
+This knowledge helped to set priorities for developing common diagnostic methods and sharing protocols and knowledge across regions to improve diagnostic capacity and strengthen preparedness strategies to counter emerging pests.

-This worldwide survey, benefiting from the long-term partnerships of CGIAR Germplasm Health Units, could be seen as the foundation block of an urgently needed global plant health diagnostics and surveillance network to counter the growing risks of future plant disease and pest outbreaks.
+The Sustainable Farming Program is tapping the hub-and-spoke model centered around the CGIAR Germplasm Health Units to roll out pest diagnostics and surveillance strategies across the continents.
+This arrangement could be seen as one of the foundation blocks of an urgently needed global plant health diagnostics and surveillance network to counter the growing risks of future plant disease and pest outbreaks.

-Research and capacity building by the Sustainable Farming Program is supporting plant health, mycotoxin-free crops, integrated water management, context specific mechanization, climate adaptation and mitigation on farms, and farm system integration.
+Research and capacity building by the Sustainable Farming Program support plant health, mycotoxin-free crops, integrated water management, mechanization, climate adaptation, and mitigation on farms, and farm system integration.
+The SFP also recognizes the pivotal role of AI and digital technologies in raising the standards in data management to accelerate agricultural transformation.

-The initiative marks a crucial step toward a global plant health network to ensure farmers can detect, contain, and combat outbreaks before they devastate crops.
+Building on the ongoing initiatives, the SFP effort marks a crucial step toward a global plant health network to ensure farmers can detect, contain, and combat outbreaks before they devastate food systems.

 Ends-